 On this page you'll find information on your recycling pick-up day, how to report a missed collection, order an extra cart, set up your service, and where to drop off any items the City can't collect curbside.

 The City of Raleigh's recycling, garbage, yard waste, water, and sewer fees are all charged in one monthly utility bill.

 To open a utility services account, complete a New Account Application or to transfer existing services, complete a Transfer Service Application.
-Alternatively, you can call a Customer Service Representative at 919-996-3245 for assistance.
+Alternatively, contact a customer service representative by emailing firstname.lastname@example.org or calling at 919-996-3245 for assistance.

 What is my recycling pick-up day?

 Recycling is collected every other week.
 Find out your recycling day by using our MyRaleigh Services interactive tool.

 Find out what items can be places in your blue cart or bin for recycling, time to put it out and how to prep.

 Items that can be recycled

 It's imperative that only materials listed below be placed in recycling carts.
 You can also check the lid of your blue cart for easy reference.
 Find out whether your item is recyclable by type.